igneus/calendarium-romanum/data/README.md

 There may be several entries for a day (optional memorials).

+### YAML metadata

+At the beginning of the file there may be a "YAML front matter" (cf. [use of YFM in Jekyll][yfm]) - a YAML document with arbitrary metadata.

+Currently the front matter is ignored  when loading sanctorale data files, but there are plans to make it available to application code.

 ## Check your data

 Included is a script controlling correctness of data files